maltezfaria/DataFlowTasks.jl/docs/src/index.md

 specify how *tasks depend on data* than to specify how *tasks depend on each other*.

-The use of a `DataFlowTask` is intended to be as similar to a native `Task` as possible.
-The API revolves around three macros:
+The use of a `DataFlowTask`s is intended to be as similar to a Julia native `Task`s as possible.
+The API implements these three macros :
 - [`@dtask`](@ref)
 - [`@dspawn`](@ref)
 - [`@dasync`](@ref)

-They behave like their `Base` counterparts (`@task`, `Threads.@spawn` and `@async`), but additional annotations specifying explicit *data dependencies* are required.
-The example below shows the most basic usage:
+which behaves like there `Base` counterparts, except they need additional annotations to specify data access modes.
+This is done with the three macros :
+- `@R`
+- `@W`
+- `@RW`

+where, in a function argument or at the beginning of a task block, `@R(A)` implies that A will be in read mode in the function/block.

 ```@example simple-example
 using DataFlowTasks # hide